vanyle/ASG/docs/usage.md

 ## Layouts

+Layouts are the most powerful feature of ASG and allow you to compose HTML / MD files together.

 Layouts are stored inside the `assets` folder next to the ASG executable.
 You can add your custom layouts there as well as the lua libraries you want to include.